this article should probably be divided into two articles

-The servant may be more than happy to take on the work, for pay that would be more than they could earn in other opportunities.
+The servant may be very willing to take on the work, for pay that would be more than they could earn in other opportunities.
 However, high concentrations of wealth are not natural.
 Ideally, there wouldn't be such a disparity in income, but it does exist.
 It is an outcome of civilization, true to our nature, but exaggerated in its extent, as it is human nature to always want more.

 I've had a situation where I was living in a house with 6 other roommates.
 It was easier to collect cash and hire someone to clean for us, than it was to get people to take turns cleaning.
 I think you can practice equality, in that you don't think yourself better than someone else, and that you treat people with respect.
 So you could hire work, because you happen to have the money, but you treat the person well.
 You practice humility, knowing you can, and will succumb to entitlement.

 A democratic government, one that actually works, can decide if things are fair or not.
 Let them vote to take from those they deem to have an unfair abundance.
 Let them be sufficiently educated, that in being poor, they don't believe that the rich should exist, because they plan to be rich as well.
 Not everyone has to have the same, but everyone should have enough.
 What is enough can be different for each person, but is it ok, for dozens of persons to have more wealth than the majority of the world?
 12

 Further reading: How Rising Income Inequality Threatens Democracyy.